GoNeuralAI/neural-subnet/README.md

 The subnet can be employed in product development workflows, enabling designers, engineers, and product teams to quickly generate 3D prototypes and visualizations based on their conceptual ideas.
 This can streamline the iterative design process and facilitate more informed decision-making during the product development lifecycle.

-By focusing on quality, efficient resource utilization, and outlier detection, the proposed subnet design can be a valuable asset in various industries and applications that require high-quality 3D content generation and modeling capabilities.
+By focusing on quality, efficient resource utilization, and outlier detection, the proposed subnet design can be a valuable asset in various industries and applications that require high-quality 3D content generation and modelling capabilities.

 ## Upgrade